Jem Ward

 Jem Ward (26 December 1800 – 3 April 1884) was an English bare-knuckle boxer.
 "A fine fighter and powerfully built man", he was the English champion from 1825 until 1831.
-He became known for being one of the first boxers to be sanctioned for deliberately losing a fight.
+He became known as one of the first boxers to be sanctioned for deliberately losing a fight.
 During his fighting career he was nicknamed "The Black Diamond".
-In his retirement he became a successful artist.
+In retirement he became a successful artist.

 Boxing career

 Ward first became a professional boxer in 1815, at 15 years of age.
 He was 5 ft 11 inches (1.80 m) tall, and weighed 12 stone (76 kg).
-His first fight was victorious against George Robinson and from this point he never lost a match, until he lost to Bill Abbott in 1822.
+His first fight was victorious against George Robinson and never lost a match until he fought Bill Abbott in 1822.
 This was the controversial bout that wrecked Ward's early professional career.
 He was heard to call to his opponent "Now, Bill, look sharp, hit me and I’ll go down."
 He was promptly hit and fell to the ground.
-Abbott was considered to be an inferior boxer to Ward, and suspicions were immediately aroused.
+Abbott was considered to be Ward's inferior, and suspicions were immediately aroused.
 The Pugilistic Society, the body which then governed boxing and enforced the London Prize Ring rules, held an inquiry.
 Eventually after confessing he had received a £100 bribe to lose, Ward was banned from fighting in any contest governed by the Society.
-In this era boxing was an object of heavy betting, by members of all strata of society, including the sons of King George III.
+In this era boxing was an object of heavy betting by all strata, including the sons of King George III.

-The incident has left Ward's reputation with a lasting stigma and still today causes some to be of the opinion that Ward should not have been admitted to the Boxing hall of Fame 120 years after his death.
-Ward was the elder brother of the boxer Nick Ward, who also had a reputation for using unfair tactics.
-Nick Ward, however, did not achieve the same success as his brother in the ring.
+The incident left Ward's reputation with a lasting stigma and delayed his admission to the Boxing hall of Fame for 120 years after his death.
+Ward was the elder brother of the boxer Nick Ward, who had a reputation for using unfair tactics.
+Nick never matched his brother's success.